controlm/automation-api-community-solutions/601-integration-with-ides-and-code-editors/integration-with-eclipse.md

 2. In the left panel, right click on "Program" and select "New Configuration".

-3. Type a "Name" on the top and fill in all parameters as in the following screenshot (which shows an example for the "*build*" service):
+3. Type a "Name" at the top and fill in all parameters as in the following screenshot (which shows an example for the "*build*" service):

    ![Eclipse Config](/601-integration-with-ides-and-code-editors/images/eclipse_config.png)